TransitionaResourceMonetarySystem-TRMS/executiveSummary/README.md

 THE PROBLEM WITH CRYPTOCURRENCIES (MONEY COINS)
 We live in a controlled economic system of Fractional Reserve money creation utilizing notes and bonds of personal and National debt (IOU’s) to create bank deposits and circulating Federal Reserve Notes.
 The beneficiary of this activity is primarily the Federal Reserve and the Bank of International Settlements.

 We all recognize that this system is a form of slavery using a Keynesian economic model and is in serious need of change.
-Along comes Bitcoin and people feel in their hearts that the change is near, but yet we fall into our old habits and instead of rethinking the situation, we do the same old things.
+Along comes Bitcoin and people feel in their hearts that the change is near, but yet we fall into our old habits and instead of rethinking the situation, we do the same old things, uncreative "DigitalGold" or just a plain currency.

-“We can’t defeat the existing system; we must build a better one instead” by David McElroy Buckminster Fuller – "Build a New Model That Makes the Existing Model Obsolete"
+“We can’t defeat the existing system; we must build a better one instead” by David McElroy

+Buckminster Fuller – "Build a New Model That Makes the Existing Model Obsolete"

 So what do we do, we start using Cryptos like we already use money in the existing fiat monetary system.
 We speculate and hope for gains and don’t institute new paradigms of lending and behavioral motivation towards common goals instead of self interest.
 We have this wonderful seemingly full of limitless possibilities new tool and we go and use it like a hammer, like the least intelligent tool in the box.

 What we need is a whole new economic system where the creation of money goes to the creator of the real wealth (retain-able recyclable content and added value) and not to the bank or some central entity like government.
 A brand new way of monetary creation that is used to encouraged social benefit and prosperity via stimulating ease of entry into both business and markets for entrepreneurs and intelligent design of products to maximize recycle-ability and reuse-ability.
 An intelligently designed Economic System that includes all aspects of the economy from Natural Resource extraction and Commodities Exchanges to Design and Recycling, with OpenMarketPlaces to exchange goods freely and arbitration and governance systems for continued smooth operation.
 (Real Estate and Housing and some other topics are not covered in this Executive Summary)

 TRMS – Transitional Resource Monetary System

 DESIRED SOCIAL RESULTS
 It is the intention of this economic system to provide a stable currency backed by recyclable materials both in storage and in products within the economy.